s0ber/vtree/README.md

 As you see, we have two layout views, which point to the same namespace.
 It's a problem, because, for example, we want to bind all views from one namespace with some BB-models. **applicationId** will help us, because views from different layouts will have different **applicationId**.

 Component views will have **applicationId** equal to **null**.

+### applicationNode

+If current node is an application part, then, reference to application's node will be returned.
+In all other cases (i.e. if node is an application layout or a component part), **null** will be returned.

 ### nodeName
 **[String]**